Pons, Count of Tripoli: Early life

-Pons' father, Bertrand, was the eldest son of Raymond IV, Count of Toulouse.
+Pons' father, Bertrand, was the eldest son of Count Raymond IV of Toulouse.
 Bertrand's legitimacy was dubious, however, because his parents were closely related.
 The identity of Pons' mother is uncertain.
-The contemporaneous English chronicler Orderic Vitalis stated that Helie of Burgundy (a daughter of Odo I, Duke of Burgundy) was his mother.
-William of Malmesbury, however, wrote that Pons had been born to an unnamed niece of the powerful Matilda of Tuscany.
+The contemporaneous English chronicler Orderic Vitalis stated that Helie of Burgundy (a daughter of Duke Odo I of Burgundy) was his mother.
+William of Malmesbury, however, wrote that Pons had been born to an unnamed niece of the powerful Margravine Matilda of Tuscany.
 The year of Pons' birth is also uncertain.
 The contemporaneous Muslim author, Ibn al-Qalanisi, noted that Pons was a "small boy" when his father died in early 1112.
 William of Malmesbury and William of Tyre wrote that Pons had been an "adolescent" when he succeeded his father.
 According to historian Kevin James Lewis, available information suggests Pons was born around 1098.

 Pons' grandfather, Raymond IV, was the first prominent nobleman to join the First Crusade in 1095.
 His attempts to secure the supreme command of the military campaign failed, neither could he keep the fortresses that he conquered from the local Muslim rulers in northern Syria in 1098.
 Northern Syria developed into a crusader state, the Principality of Antioch, under the rule of Raymond's rivals, the Norman Bohemond and Tancred.
 Unlike Bohemond and Tancred, Raymond accepted the Byzantine Emperor Alexios I Komnenos's suzerainty and acted as the Emperor's lieutenant, but the Byzantines could not put an end to the Normans' rule in northern Syria.
-After the crusaders captured Jerusalem, Raymond refused to rule the Holy City, thus a new crusader state, the Kingdom of Jerusalem, developed in Palestine under the rule of two brothers from Lower Lorraine, Godfrey of Bouillon and Baldwin of Boulogne (or Baldwin I).
+After the crusaders captured Jerusalem, Raymond refused to rule the Holy City, thus a new crusader state, the Kingdom of Jerusalem, developed in Palestine under the rule of two brothers from Lower Lorraine, Godfrey and Baldwin I.

 Raymond IV laid siege to Tripoli—an important economic and cultural center on the northern border of the Fatimid Caliphate—with Byzantine support in May 1103.
 Although he adopted the title of count of Tripoli and took control of the nearby villages, he died on 28 February 1105 without conquering the town.
 Raymond's troops continued the siege, but his infant son, Alfonso Jordan, was taken back to the County of Toulouse.
 Pons' father, Bertrand, renounced Toulouse in favor of Alfonso Jordan for unknown reasons in the summer of 1108.
 He soon sailed to Syria to claim the lands his father had conquered around Tripoli.
 He swore allegiance to Baldwin I of Jerusalem to secure his support and the united armies of the crusader states captured Tripoli on 12 July 1109.
 Pons most probably had accompanied his father from Toulouse to Syria.
 He signed one of Bertrand's charters issued in Tripoli in 1110 or 1111.